 The Parties agree that the fight against terrorism must be conducted with full respect for the rule of law and in full conformity with international law including international human rights law, international refugee law and international humanitarian law, the principles of the Charter of the United Nations, and all relevant international counter-terrorism related instruments.

 The Parties stress the importance of the universal ratification and full implementation of all UN counter-terrorism related conventions and protocols.
 The Parties agree to continue to promote dialogue on the draft Comprehensive Convention on International Terrorism and to cooperate in the implementation of the United Nations Global Counter-Terrorism Strategy, as well as all relevant UN Security Council resolutions and Council of Europe conventions.
 The Parties also agree to cooperate to promote international consensus on the prevention of and fight against terrorism.

+[GE Proposal: The parties agree to cooperate in the implementation of all relevant international instruments in the field of combatting terrorism.]

+[UK Proposal: Retain existing text]

 TITLE III